 Grass Fed Lamb

-Grass fed lamb is healthier, but I prefer grain fed myself.
+Grass fed lamb is healthier, but I prefer corn fed myself.

 Though most of our sheep are sold as breeding stock, we do have grass fed lambs for sale occasionally (on the hoof) for butchering.
 Our sheep graze on native grasses grown in abundance when there is no drought with which to contend.
 Our climate is subtropical which makes rich sweet grasses seem to pop up out of nowhere even with only a minimal amount of rain.
 We do not use fertilizer or any chemical-type improvements on our pastures, letting nature take its course as the sheep graze and replenish the ground with what it needs the natural way.
 When necessary, they are fed native grassland hay from this region and are given whole oats when they are pregnant or nursing lambs.
-Sometimes sweet feed is given in place of oats for moms and their lambs.
+Sometimes sweet feed is given in place of oats for moms and their lambs depending on the time of year it is.

 Our flock is vaccinated annually against Clostridium perfringens, and also tetanus (CD&T) to insure a healthy flock.
 They are also treated for internal parasites until they have reached approximately six months of age and have built up their own natural inherited immunity which is only one of the desirable traits that characterize this particular breed of hair sheep.
 This is also a good time to bring up the fact that our flock is the only flock of registered Barbados Blackbelly hair sheep in the United States to be certified free of scrapie disease, the equivalent of wasting disease in sheep.
 We were inspected annually by the United States Department of Agriculture and we adhere to their strict regulations regarding the handling of sheep.
 See a copy of our "USDA Certification" on this website.